alexpdp7/alexpdp7/programming/on-llms.md

 (As mentioned, I think very few authors would object to an LLM describing images to a blind person without making an obscene profit.)

+#### LLMs might need to be forced to publish all their output

+I read somewhere that LLM output should not be copyrightable.

+Making all LLM output public would solve a few issues:

+* Generated LLM content is now easy to identify by searching into the generated LLM output.
+* IP laundering would result in public material that can be easily replicated and would make commercial benefit difficult.

 ## LLMs are hype

 ### LLMs might not be effective for writing code